mrabarnett/mrab-regex/regex_3/Features.rst

     ``regex.search("(dog){e<=1}", "cat and dog")[1]`` returns ``" dog"`` (with a leading space) because that matches ``"dog"`` with 1 error, which is within the limit (1 error is permitted).

+    ``regex.search("(?e)(dog){e<=1}", "cat and dog")[1]`` returns ``"dog"`` (without a leading space) because the fuzzy search matches ``" dog"`` with 1 error, which is within the limit (1 error is permitted), and the ``(?e)`` then makes it attempt a better fit.

-    In both examples there are perfect matches later in the string, but in neither case is it the first possible match.
+    In the first two examples there are perfect matches later in the string, but in neither case is it the first possible match.

-    Finally, when matching a fuzzy regex which contains a minimum, the regex module will first attempt a match while ignoring the minimum, and then, if there were too few errors, reject it and continue searching from where that match finished.
+    Finally, when matching a fuzzy regex that contains a minimum, the regex module will first attempt a match while ignoring the minimum, and then, if there were too few errors, reject it and continue searching from where that match finished.

 * Named lists (Hg issue 11)